Do you have an outdoor project you want to build and want the best wood for outdoor use?

 Won’t rot, won’t leave you scraping, sanding and sealing every year and can last 75+ years outdoors.

 There are several Exotic lumber species that hold up outdoors better than Teak, are more attractive looking than Teak and are significantly cheaper as well.

-These species are Ipe, Cumaru, Tigerwood, Garapa, Massaranduba
+These species are Ipe, Cumaru, Tigerwood, Garapa and Massaranduba

-These wood species have proven to last 75+ years outdoors with very little maintenance on commercial applications such as the Coney Island Boardwalk.
+These wood species have proven to last up to 75+ years outdoors with very little maintenance on commercial applications such as the Coney Island Boardwalk.

 In addition these wood species are:

 - One of the strongest woods in the world

 - Up to a Class A fire rating for flame spread

 - Twice as strong as Oak